 2.6 Approvals and Justification Required

-newly-hired employee is paid a higher wage than a longer-term employee.
-Sometimes
+employee is paid a higher wage than a longer-term employee.
+Sometimes this is necessary

 If a hiring authority proposes to offer a wage that is higher than the wage paid a current employee in the same job title on the same campus, additional administrative approvals are required.
 The approval process shall be established at each campus.